National Democratic Movement (Pakistan): Manifesto

 The NDM recognizes the marginalization of smaller provinces and regions in the distribution of resources in Pakistan, and said it would "struggle for a new social contract among the federating units that would be based on justice and recognise rights on natural, financial, and human resources."
 The party believes in a "true federal democracy in which the centre controls four departments: foreign affairs, currency, defense, and inter-provincial communications; or any other powers approved by the Council of Common Interests.
 All other powers must be delegated to the provinces."

 According to its manifesto, the party aims "to establish a just, peaceful, tolerant, and humane society in which citizens enjoy fundamental freedoms, including freedom of expression, freedom of association, and protection of the law."
 The party hopes to "eliminate unproductive expenditure by reviewing spending priorities and will spend maximum resources on education, health, and human development," and believes that "at least 4% of the annual national budget should be spent on education."
 The party is in favour of giving the status of national language to each of the major languages of Pakistan, and advocates for educating children in their mother tongue.
 The manifesto also says that the party is against all forms of discrimination against women.

 Flag

 The party has a bicolour flag, having vertical stripes of black and red colour.
 The black represents the dark days of the past while the red represents revolution and prosperity.

+Notably, these two colors are also present in the unofficial flag of Pashtunistan.

 NDM–PTM relationship

 Some analysts claimed that the NDM would cause a set back for the Pashtun Tahafuz Movement (PTM), a non-parliamentary political movement, and curtail its influence.
 However, according to Mohsin Dawar, the NDM would support the PTM.
 "The PTM is a joint movement and we remained part of it.
 I don’t think that the NDM will weaken the PTM," he stated.
-Several leaders of the NDM, including Mohsin Dawar, Jamila Gilani, and Abdullah Nangyal, are prominent activists in the PTM.
+Several leaders of the NDM, including Mohsin Dawar, Jamila Gilani, and Abdullah Nangyal, have been prominent activists in the PTM.